What’s in the name?

 Old English or Anglo-Saxon is our earliest historical form of English.

-This contrasts with our modern fast paced world where time and resources are at a premium.
+This is in contrast to our modern fast paced world where time and resources are at a premium.

-The midwife is an expert in normal childbirth, a guide and support for the mother through pregnancy and the birth process no matter how easy and straightforward, difficult or complex that journey may be.
-In fact, the more complex the more important it is to have that personalised continuity of Midwife carer.
+The midwife is an expert in normal childbirth, a guide and support for you through pregnancy and the birth process, no matter how straightforward or complex that journey may be.
+In fact the more complex, the more important it is to have that personalised continuity of Midwife carer.

 I have often compared the intensity and quietude of labour to a stormy sea with waves that build up and disperse, merging into calm waters, only to start up again.
 Labour can be slow, intense and hard work.
 Having an expert to help you navigate through, better still someone who you know, and trust can make all the difference.

-It is about me as your Midwife being able to optimise the physical and psychological processes that occur during this incredible phase of your life.
-Past and present emotions, feelings, the environment, relationships, people, events, plans for the future , this list is not exhaustive!
+It is about me as your Midwife being able to optimise the physical and psychological processes that occur during this important time in your life.
+Past and present emotions, feelings, the environment, relationships, people, events, plans for the future , the list is not exhaustive!
 All affect how you will labour and give birth.

-Giving you that continuity of Midwife care throughout pregnancy, birth and into motherhood will draw out your unique innate qualities and strengths.
-You are stronger than you think in many ways.
-My role is to help you draw on your strengths and release reserves I believe every Mother has within herself.
+Giving you that continuity of Midwife care throughout pregnancy, birth and into motherhood will draw out your unique and innate qualities and strengths.
+My role is to help you draw on those strengths and release reserves I believe every Mother has within herself.

-There will be occasional instances where birth may not be straight forward or go as you have planned.
+There will be occasions where birth may not be straight forward or go as you have planned.
 I will continue to support you in these circumstances to ensure that the right environment is created for you to feel safe, empowered and in control throughout your birth experience.